 Based on a wealth of neuroscience evidence, we have created HTM (Hierarchical Temporal Memory), a technology that is not just biologically inspired.
 It’s biologically constrained.
-When applied to computers, HTM is well suited for prediction, anomaly detection and ultimately sensorimotor applications.
+When applied to computers, HTM algorithms are well suited for prediction, anomaly detection and ultimately sensorimotor applications.
 We believe this technology will be the foundation for the next wave of computing.

 Our technology has been tested and implemented in software, all of which is developed with best practices and suitable for deploying in commercial applications.

 The need for anomaly detection has grown, as the Internet of Things has produced a world that’s overflowing with streaming data.
 As these data sources continue to grow, so does the need for anomaly detection.